geosolutions-it/MapStore2/README.md

   ```shell
   docker-compose up -d
   ```

+---
+**Note**

+-  Take in consideration due to the requirements of the deployment, you should update the docker-compose to the latest version.
+---

 - After the docker-compose finish, you can access to the site using following URL:

   [http://localhost:8080/mapstore](http://localhost:8080/mapstore)